-Among the more sophisticated estate planning and wealth preservation projects the attorneys of Strauss & Malk LLP have done for our clients are the following:
+Among the more sophisticated estate planning and wealth preservation projects the attorneys of Strauss Malk & Feder LLP have done for our clients are the following:

 With these instruments, we not only handle asset management and reduce estate taxes, but also protect assets from the possible claims of a future spouse, provide for appropriate investment authority and management for a closely held business, provide educational trusts for children or grandchildren, delay large distributions to descendants until appropriate achievement goals are met, provide for proper trustees and trustee succession over time, handle the family's charitable desires, and include other provisions of importance to the client.

 Our client’s wills and trusts meet the technical requirement of, and deal with techniques for, estate and inheritance tax reduction.
 Just as importantly, we advise our clients on how best to tailor the documents to meet their specific needs.
 Examples include the following:

 There can be significant advantages to creating a family limited liability company (LLC) and a series of "intentionally defective" irrevocable grantor trusts.
 The client contributes assets to the new LLC, makes small initial gifts to the trusts, and then sells minority LLC interests to the new trusts, at a value discounted for minority interests and lack of control, in exchange for promissory notes.
 As the lifetime applicable exclusion from gift tax and generation skipping tax ("GST") exemption need only be applied to the initial gifts to the trusts, significant leverage of the applicable exclusion and GST exemption can be achieved.

 Now that private trusts in Illinois can be perpetual (i.e. not subject to termination after a period of time under the old Rule Against Perpetuities), trusts can be created that, if properly structured and exempted from GST tax, can provide estate and gift tax free benefits to the client's descendants for generations.